orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

    * Consequently, fields marked for encryption shouldn't be marked to be shown on the Summary page, or to be included in bulk edit.
 2. Re-encryption doesn't support changing the encryption key, that is decrypting with a first key (the old key) and encrypting with a second key (the new key).
 If you need to change the encryption key, for now you need to:
    1. For any published form, with encrypted fields, for which data exists, edit the form to unmark all encrypted fields, and re-publish the form overwriting the relevant version.
-   2. From the Form Runner home page, trigger a re-encryption for all the forms that had encrypted fields.
+   2. From the Form Runner Home page, trigger a re-encryption for all the forms that had encrypted fields.
    3. Change the key in your properties.
 After this, none of the fields in your form data will be encrypted in the database.
    4. Repeat step 1, but this time marking fields for encryption.
    5. Repeat step 2, after which the relevant fields will be encrypted with the new key.